-the provider agrees to bill us (see Chapter 7, Section
+Emergency care

-Services that are covered for you What you must pay when you get these services Emergency care Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life, loss of a limb, or loss of function of a limb.
+Emergency care refers to services that are:

+- Furnished by a provider qualified to furnish emergency services, and - Needed to evaluate or stabilize an emergency medical condition

+A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life, loss of a limb, or loss of function of a limb.
 The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.

 Cost-sharing for necessary emergency services furnished out-of-network is the same as for such services furnished in-network.

 You have worldwide emergency coverage.

-If you are admitted to the hospital within 24 hours, you do not have to pay your emergency room copayment.
-Emergent air and ground transportation is covered to the nearest appropriate facility.
-In- and out-of-network: You pay a \$90 copayment per emergency department visit This copayment does not apply if you are admitted to the hospital within 24 hours for the same condition.
-If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must return to a network hospital in order for your care to continue to be covered OR you must have your inpatient care at the out- of-network hospital authorized by the plan and your cost is the highest cost-sharing you would pay at a network hospital. • You may need to file a claim for reimbursement unless
+- If you are admitted to the hospital within 24 hours, you do not have to pay your emergency room copayment. - Emergent air and ground transportation is covered to the nearest appropriate facility. - You may need to file a claim for reimbursement unless the provider agrees to bill us (see Chapter 7, Section 2.1).

+In- and out-of-network:

+You pay a \$90 copayment per emergency department visit

+This copayment does not apply if you are admitted to the hospital within 24 hours for the same condition.

+If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must move to a network hospital in order to pay the in-network cost-sharing amount for the part of your stay after you are stabilized.
+If you stay at the out-of-network hospital, your stay will be covered but you will pay the out-of-network cost-sharing amount for the part of your stay after you are stabilized.

-Services that are covered for you What you must pay when you get these services Genetic testing and consultation Pre-Service authorization is required. • Genetic counseling by an appropriately licensed individual (in support of anticipated genetic testing or to discuss the results of genetic testing) PCP office visits: You pay a \$5 copayment Specialist visits: You pay a \$50 copayment • Genetic testing is covered as determined by regulatory statute and medical necessity criteria based on peer-reviewed clinical guidelines and professional organizations No Charge Health and wellness education programs We cover a variety of health educations counseling programs to help you take an active role in protecting and improving your health, including programs for chronic medical conditions.
-These are programs focused on health conditions such as: Asthma Chronic obstructive pulmonary disease (COPD) Congestive heart failure Coronary artery disease Diabetes Hypertension Nutrition Obesity Stress management Tobacco-cessation For more information about our health education counseling, classes, programs and materials, please contact customer service at (505) 923-6060 or 1-800-797-5343 (TTY 711).
+Services that are covered for you What you must pay when you get these services Genetic testing and consultation Pre-Service Authorization is required for in-network services only.
+Genetic counseling by an appropriately licensed individual (in support of anticipated genetic testing or to discuss the results of genetic testing) In-network: PCP office visits: You pay a \$15 copayment Specialist visits: You pay a \$50 copayment Out-of-network: PCP office visits: You pay a \$35 copayment Specialist visits: You pay a \$60 copayment Genetic testing is covered as determined by regulatory statute and medical necessity criteria based on peer- In-network: No Charge reviewed clinical guidelines and professional organizations Out-of-network: You pay a 20% coinsurance

+Health and wellness education programs

+We cover a variety of health educations counseling programs to help you take an active role in protecting and improving your health, including programs for chronic medical conditions.
+These are programs focused on health conditions such as:

+- Asthma

+- Chronic obstructive pulmonary disease (COPD)

+- Congestive heart failure

+- Coronary artery disease

+- Diabetes

+- Hypertension

+- Nutrition

+- Obesity

+- Stress management

+- Tobacco-cessation

+For more information about our health education counseling, classes, programs and materials, please contact customer service at (505) 923-6060 or 1-800-797-5343 (TTY 711).

 There is no coinsurance, copayment, or deductible for health and wellness education programs.

-The applicable cost-sharing will apply to any non- preventive services you receive during this visit.
+The applicable cost-sharing will apply to any nonpreventive services you receive during this visit.